Sex & COVID

 • Closely monitor yourself for symptoms.

-• Consider getting tested for COVID-19 on a more frequent basis (monthly or within five to seven days before a hookup).
+• Consider testing for COVID on a more frequent basis (or monitor yourself for symptoms more closely after a hookup).
 Go online or call your health department or medical provider for information on where you can get tested.

 • Take extra precautions if you are a person at higher risk for severe illness or are having sex with someone who is.
 This can include people over 65 years of age or those with serious medical conditions.
 Medical conditions include lung disease, moderate to severe asthma, heart disease, diabetes, obesity, kidney disease, liver disease, cancer or a weakened immune system (for example, having unsuppressed HIV or a low CD4 count).